LearnOnDemandSystems/docs/lod/geolocation.md

 ### Lab Instances Launched from Skillable Studio

-- Lab launches from (LOD) directly are geolocated if the user's IP address is detected.
-LOD uses the IP information to geolocate the user and launch the lab in the closest available delivery region available.
+- Lab launches from Skillable Studio directly are geolocated if the user's IP address is detected.
+Skillable Studio uses the IP information to geolocate the user and launch the lab in the closest available delivery region available.

 ### Lab Instances that are pre-instanced from Skillable Studio